maurolepore/ropensci-review/README.md

 Here we will:

-* Highlight and discuss what's most important.
+* Highlight what's most important.
 * Show you where you can find the rest.

 ## The most important stuff